Enforcing a QCAT decision

 - seizure and sale of property

 - redirection of debt.

-You have twelve years to enforce your order pursuant to the Limitations of Actions Act 1974.
+You have six years to enforce your order pursuant to the Uniform Civil Procedure Rules 1999.

 Parties should be aware that a breach of a tribunal order that does not relate to the payment of money (a non-monetary order) may also constitute contempt of the tribunal.